Skip to main content

 #

 What: “Village salad” — the real Greek salad.
-Tomatoes, cucumbers, onions, peppers, olives, and a solid slab of feta (not crumbled).
+Chunky tomatoes, cucumbers, onions, green peppers, Kalamata olives, and a thick slab of feta on top (never crumbled — that’s the tourist version).
 Dressed with olive oil and oregano.

 Marouli (mah-ROO-lee)